aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 # Exception Management

 This solution provides a way to exempt any EC2 instance or AutoScaling group from Patch management.
-You need to add an exception tag **'patch_install=no'** to the respective resources to exempt from the patching regime.
+You need to add an exception tag **'install_patch=no'** to the respective resources to exempt from the patching regime.
 The automation will not create tags related to patching on those resources which has the exception tag.

 # Tag-Monitoring